 Carefully review the fees and expenses of any funds you are considering, even for no-load funds.
 Even small differences in fees can translate into large differences in returns over time.
 You can find information about fees in a mutual fund’s Fund Facts

 and in its simplified prospectus.
 By law, a mutual fund company must prepare and file these disclosure documents with the securities regulator.
-Beginning June 13, 2014, mutual fund companies are required to deliver Fund Facts within 2 days of buying a conventional mutual fund
+Beginning May 30, 2016, mutual fund companies are required to give investors a copy of Fund Facts before they decide to purchase a conventional mutual fund

 Top 3 costs